thatsdone/junkbox/utils/mpmt/README.md

-# mpmt : Multi-Process Multi-Thtread examples
+# mpmt : Multi-Process Multi-Thread examples

 This directory contains various (normally) small example programs to see hehaviour differences of multi-process and multi-thread programming model